 Background Screening Associated Fees

 The cost of the background screen is included in your coach license fee, unless your alias is pulled in the state of New York.
-New York counties charge an additional fee to process the background check.
+New York counties charge an additional fee of $95 per alias to access your background.
 Any additional fee will be charged to you directly by our provider, Sterling Volunteers.
-A list of counties that charge additional fees can be found by clicking HERE.

 Gold Coach License: Level Three Screening